WheteThunger/StorageMonitorControl/README.md

 Each container type has the following configuration options, mapped in the config to the container's prefab short name.

 - `Enabled` (`true` or `false`) -- Must be `true` for players to be able to deploy storage monitors to containers of this type.
-- `RequirePermission` (`true` or `false`) -- While `true`, only containers of this type that were deployed by players with the corresponding permission will be eligible to receive storage monitors.
+- `Require permission` (`true` or `false`) -- While `true`, only containers of this type that were deployed by players with the corresponding permission will be eligible to receive storage monitors.
   - Note: The container must have been deployed while the player had permission or that container won't be eligible to receive a storage monitor until the next server restart.
 This can be improved upon request.
-- `Position` (`x`, `y`, `z`) -- The position that the storage monitor will be placed in, relative to the parent container.
+- `Position` (`x`, `y`, `z`) -- Position of the storage monitor, relative to the parent container.
-- `RotationAngle` -- Angle at which to rotate the storage monitor around the Y axis of the parent container.
+- `Rotation angles` -- Rotation of the storage monitor, relative to the parent container.

 Many container types are provided in the plugin's default configuration, but you can also add other container types if you know the container's short prefab name.
 If you add more, please post in the plugin's help forum to suggest it be added to the default so that others can benefit from it.